Norahxj/holbertonschool-printf/README.md

 ---

-🧪 Return Value
+🧪 RetuValue:

 _printf returns:

-The total number of characters printed
+- The total number of characters printed

--1 on error (such as NULL format string)
+- -1 on error (such as NULL format string)

 ---